On DESI's DR2 exclusion of $\Lambda$CDM: The nature of the exclusion

 Constraints on $w_0$ and $w_a$ are strongly correlated, as there are no data directly constraining the present-day value of $w_0$.
 This correlation can be exactly removed by the freedom to choose a pivot redshift \citep{HT,DETF,LinderPivot,MartinPivot} to specify the amplitude, $w_{\rm pivot}$, as we described for DESI DR1 in \cite{CLDESI}.
 The pivot redshift indicates where the data are most constraining.
 In a gaussian approximation, the constraint on $w_{\rm pivot}$ exactly matches that which would be obtained in an analysis with constant~$w$.

-There is the inconvenience that the pivot scale depends on the choice of datasets, though in practice the dependence is not strong \citep{DESIVI,DESIDR2}.
-It would for instance be a step forward for everyone to agree a common pivot scale, in the same way the large-scale structure community choose to quote $\sigma_8$, the perturbations on scale $8h^{-1}\,{\rm Mpc}^{-1}$.
+There is the inconvenience that the pivot scale is dependent on the choice of datasets, though in practice the dependence is not strong \citep{DESIVI,DESIDR2}.
+It would for instance be a step forward for teams and collaborations to agree a common pivot scale, in the same way the large-scale structure community choose to quote $\sigma_8$, the perturbations on scale $8h^{-1}\,{\rm Mpc}^{-1}$.
 Pivoting at $a=0.75$ ($z=1/3$), for instance, would be quite suitable for minimizing the unnecessary loss of accuracy when presenting marginalized results -- see for instance \cite{Francis}.

 It is well known that no data combination shows significant deviation from $\Lambda$CDM in the case of constant $w$ \citep{DESIVI,DESIDR2}.
 Hence $w_{\rm pivot}$ is always consistent with $-1$, to an accuracy better than $\pm 0.03$ when all data types are combined, with no significant detection of deviations from $-1$ of the mean equation of state averaged over the observational windows.
 Hence the evidence against $\Lambda$CDM can be interpreted entirely as a detection significance on the $w_a$ parameter.